sds/haml-lint/README.md

-`--[no-]summary`           | Whether to output a summary in the default reporter `--show-linters`           | Show all registered linters `--show-reporters`         | Display available reporters `--stderr`                 | Write all output to stderr `-h`/`--help`              | Show command line flag documentation `-v`/`--version`           | Show `haml-lint` version
+`--[no-]summary`           | Whether to output a summary in the default reporter `--show-linters`           | Show all registered linters `--show-reporters`         | Display available reporters `-s`/`--stdin FILE`        | Pipe source from STDIN, using FILE in offense when combined with --auto-correct and --stdin `--stderr`                 | Write all output to stderr `-h`/`--help`              | Show command line flag documentation `-v`/`--version`           | Show `haml-lint` version